kubeshop/testkube-docs/docs/articles/vault.md

 sequence within init containers.
 - Configures the agent server running within the sidecar.
 - Calls the agent's quit endpoint after all steps of the workflow have completed.
-Otherwise, the sidecar container would never exit keeping the workflow running indefinitely.
+Otherwise, the sidecar container would never exit and the workflow would run indefinitely.

-One can then reuse this workflow template in workflows requiring secret injection (example builds on Vault's great tutorial [here](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-sidecar)):
+One can then reuse this workflow template in workflows requiring secret injections (the example builds on Vault's great tutorial [here](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-sidecar)):

 ```yaml